webix-hub/gitbook-webix-jet/details/async.md

 ## A Promise Returned by **config** of a Class View

 Let's use **webix.ajax** that makes an asynchronous request to a PHP script and returns a promise.
-After the promise resolves, the response is passed to a callback function:
+After the promise resolves, the response is passed to a callback in **then**:

 ```js
 export class StatisticsView extends JetView {